Severance pay for employees on permanent contracts

 Amount of compensation

-The statutory allowance is calculated from salaries raw prior to dismissal.
+Statutory compensation is calculated on the basis of wages raw prior to dismissal.

 The allowance shall be at least equal to the following amounts:

-• 1/4 month salary per year of service up to 10 years
+• 1/4 month's salary per year of service up to 10 years

 • 1/3 month's salary per year of service after 10 years.